Loading...

 Types of Broken Brackets

 Normally the archwire stays in place and the bracket comes loose on it.
 Sometimes, if the bracket that breaks is on one of the last molars and the archwire breaks too, the bracket may come completely loose in the mouth.
-But this is rare.
+While this is rare, this can pose a choking hazard and can be especially dangerous in young children.

 Here’s the million-dollar question: if a bracket is broken on your braces, what are you to do?
-While broken brackets do classify as a dental emergency, meaning you’ll eventually need to see your orthodontist, you can do the following before being seen by a professional.
+While broken brackets do classify as a dental emergency, meaning you’ll eventually need to see your orthodontist, you can do the following as a short-term solution before being seen by a professional.

 Inspect the Area